 When a balance sheet does not balance, it is important to thoroughly review the financial records, investigate potential errors, and reconcile any discrepancies.
 Such issues can impact the reliability of the financial statements and may require adjustments or corrections to ensure accurate reporting.

-What is a balance sheet
+What happens if a balance sheet doesn’t balance?

 Making a start on your balance sheet

-Remember, the top half and the bottom half of the balance sheet break down the same figure.
-The total value of the business.
-It should always balance because every individual transaction impacts both sides.
-Where the money came from and what it’s being used for.
+Looking at the two halves of the balance sheet is like looking at two sides of the same coin.
+The top half and the bottom half break down the same figure: the total value of the business.
+It should always balance because every transaction impacts both sides – showing where the money came from and how it’s being used.

 Further information on your balance sheet